joakimk/toniq/README.md

 Toniq.enqueue(SendEmailWorker, [subject: "5 minute reminder!", to: "..."], persist: false)
 ```

-## Retrying failed jobs
+## Retrying failed jobs from the console

-Until there is a admin web UI you can do something like this from an iex prompt:
+Retrying all failed jobs:

     iex -S mix
     iex> Enum.each Toniq.JobPersistence.failed_jobs, &Toniq.JobPersistence.retry/1

-Or like this if you like to inspect each job before you retry:
+Retrying one at a time:

     iex> job = Toniq.JobPersistence.failed_jobs |> hd
     iex> IO.inspect job
     iex> Toniq.JobPersistence.retry(job)

+## Retrying failed jobs from the admin web UI

+Planned feature, but not in 1.0.

 ## Designed to avoid complexity